austcollins/Applicaiton-Engineering-Coursework-Outline-Editor/README.md

 The text within your header can be styled using Bold, Italic, or Underline.

 To do this:
-1. Select the heder
+1. Select the header.
-2. Highlight the text you want to style
+2. Highlight the text you want to style.
 3. Use the <kbd>B</kbd>, <kbd>U</kbd>, <kbd>I</kbd> buttons in the toolbar to apply/remove styles.

 ### Saving and Opening outlines
-To save your outline click <kbd>Save</kbd> button, a notificaiton will confirm if this was successful.
+To save your outline click the <kbd>Save</kbd> button, a notificaiton will confirm if this was successful.

 When you visit the applicaiton it will open your last edited outline, if one is saved.
 To open a different outline, click the open button and select the outline you wish to edit from the menu.

 ### Deleting an outline
 To delete an outline:
 1. Open the outline you wish to delete.
-2. Click the delete button.
+2. Click the <kbd>Delete</kbd> button.
 A notification will confirm the outline was deleted.
-The screen will automatically load another saved outline, if no other outlines are saved a new outline will be loaded.
+The application will automatically load another saved outline, or if no other outlines are saved a new outline will be loaded.